Realizing our talents and abilities is impacted by so many personal and outer conditions.

 “In every age, alternative, bold souls have doubted themselves, have been criticized, and have struggled to forge an outlet for their brilliance.
 But it’s only because they gave ‘the world’ more power than their creativity.”

-Here is a brief clip from a video in which Kieves talks about what may be a common reason people hold back from pursuing their creative interests: negative reactions from ‘the world’ – including family members:
+Here is a brief audio clip from a video in which Kieves talks about what may be a common reason people hold back from pursuing their creative interests: negative reactions from ‘the world’ – including family members:

 See full video and more quotes from her book in article: Tama Kieves on inspired desire and new directions.